transdigiware/blockchain/vscode-extension.md

   - If you prefer to install the tooling on your local system, see [Install IBM Blockchain Platform VS Code extension](#develop-vscode-install).

 1. Log in as the administrator of your OpenShift 4.3 cluster.
-2. In the left navigation bar, click **Operators** > **Operator Hub**.
+2. In the navigation bar, click **Operators** > **Operator Hub**.
 Ensure you have selected the project from the twistie at the top of the page, where you want the operator to be installed.
 3. Search for **CodeReady Workspaces** and then click **Install**.
 4. When the operator is successfully installed, it is visible from the **Installed Operators** tab and the status is `Succeeded`.
 5. From the table of Installed Operators, click **Red Hat CodeReady Workspaces** > **CodeReady Workspaces cluster**.